 Kessler Topaz Meltzer & Check, LLP Announces a Securities Fraud Class Action Filed Against Freshworks Inc.

-/EIN News/ -- RADNOR, Pa., Nov.
-07, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Northern District of California against Freshworks Inc. (“Freshworks”) (NASDAQ: FRSH).
-The action charges Freshworks with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Freshworks’ materially misleading statements and omissions to the public, Freshworks’ investors have suffered significant losses.
+RADNOR, Pa., Nov.
+07, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Northern District of California against Freshworks Inc. ("Freshworks") FRSH.
+The action charges Freshworks with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of Freshworks' materially misleading statements and omissions to the public, Freshworks' investors have suffered significant losses.

 CLICK HERE TO SUBMIT YOUR FRESHWORKS LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/freshworks-inc?utm_source=PR&utm_medium=link&utm_campaign=freshworks&mktm=r